akkera102/09_fxsynth/readme.txt

 ## How to Use
 effect maker is simple. parameter is only 8.
-You make array variable.
+You make array variable. see. example/example.png and example.ino.

-example/example.ino.

 #include <Arduboy2.h>
 #include "fx.h"